First COVID-19 tier regulations in England: Context and earlier regulations

 In response to the developing COVID-19 pandemic the UK government issued advice to English schools on 12 March 2020 that they should cancel trips abroad, and on 16 March that the public should avoid non-essential travel, crowded places, and visits to care homes.
 This was followed by the closure of schools, colleges and nurseries from 21 March.

-On 21 March the government used emergency powers to make business closure regulations, enforcing the closure in England of businesses selling food and drink for consumption on the premises, as well as a range of other businesses such as nightclubs and indoor leisure centres where a high risk of infection could be expected.
+On 21 March, the government used emergency powers to make business closure regulations, enforcing the closure in England of businesses selling food and drink for consumption on the premises, as well as a range of other businesses such as nightclubs and indoor leisure centres where a high risk of infection could be expected.
 Five days later the restrictions were made more extensive.
-On 26 March 2020 the even more stringent Lockdown Regulations came into force.
-These became the principal delegated English legislation restricting freedom of movement, gatherings, and business closures, and were progressively relaxed on 22 April, 13 May, 1 June, and 13/15 June.
-The No. 2 regulations of 4 July 2020 further relaxed the rules throughout most of England, apart from City of Leicester and the surrounding area which became the subject of the first of a series of local regulations.
+On 26 March 2020, the even more stringent Lockdown Regulations came into force.
+These became the principal delegated English legislation restricting freedom of movement, gatherings, and mandating business closures, and were progressively relaxed on 22 April, 13 May, 1 June, and 13/15 June.
+The No. 2 regulations of 4 July 2020 further relaxed the rules throughout most of England, apart from the City of Leicester and the surrounding area which became the subject of the first of a series of local regulations.

-Between July and September 2020, more extensive and increasingly rigorous ad hoc local regulations were introduced, which in many areas proved unsuccessful in controlling spread of the virus.
+Between July and September 2020, more extensive and increasingly rigorous ad hoc local regulations were introduced, which in many areas proved unsuccessful in controlling the spread of the virus.
 All of these local regulations were swept away on 14 October 2020, and were replaced by the tier regulations.

-Legal basis
+Legal basis for the tier regulations

 The tier regulations were introduced by way of Statutory Instruments made by the Secretary of State for Health and Social Care, Matt Hancock, using emergency powers under the Public Health (Control of Disease) Act 1984, the stated legal basis being "the serious and imminent threat to public health which is posed by the incidence and spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in England".
 In each case, the Secretary of State used section 45R of the Public Health (Control of Disease) Act 1984 to enact the regulations without prior parliamentary consideration, subject to retrospective approval by resolution of each House of Parliament within twenty-eight days.

 Each of the three regulations was made on 12 October and came into force on 14 October 2020.